|Castanet||Self Catering||Thursday||2||4||2||2 folding guest beds|

 A beamed entry from the barn to the inner hall leads to the 2 bedrooms, both equipped with comfortable UK-style beds and pretty bed linen.
 The master bedroom, which features the original stone sink and chimney-breast, has a king-size bed, wardrobe and chest of drawers.
 The twin room has 2 single beds, wardrobe and chest of drawers.
 Both rooms overlook the front garden.

 The master bedroom has an en suite bathroom with bath, separate shower, washbasin and wc as has the family bathroom.
 Both have plenty of storage space.

 The accommodation is well insulated.
 For cooler evenings there is a 16kw woodburner in the living/dining area.
 There is a constant and plentiful supply of hot water.

-For out-of-season breaks, each bedroom has an electric convector heater, there are heated towel rails in both bathrooms and an electric heater in the hall.
-N.B.
-Electric heating and logs are charged as an extra.
+There are meter-controlled heated towel rails in both bathrooms and an electric heater in the hall.
+Logs are charged as an extra.

 Satellite tv, radio/cd player and dvd player are provided as well as plenty of books and a compendium of boardgames.

 Wi-fi is available for your laptop or iphone.
 Log on to research the most up-to-date tourist information.
 Our team has also left an up-to-date information pack on site.

 Garden games include Kettler 9ft x 5ft outdoor table tennis, badminton, boules, a full-size antique croquet set and some in-pool and poolside games.
 Unlimited space for ball games in our meadow.